joelek/atlas/readme.md

 });
 ```

+Transactions with read access are executed in `parallel` whereas transactions with write access are executed in `serial`.
+Only create transactions with write access when absolutely needed as write access reduces transaction throughput!

 ## Schema migration

 Atlas performs automatic schema migration when a transaction manager is created with a path where a database already is stored.
-Atlas will ensure that the existing schema is migrated to the schema created from the stores, links and queries specified when creating the transaction manager by determining the differences between the new and existing schemas.
+Atlas will ensure that the existing schema is migrated to the schema implied by the stores, links and queries specified when creating the transaction manager.
+This is done by determining the differences between the new and the existing schema.

 Please make sure that you understand how Atlas handles automatic schema migration before you use Atlas in production environments.